sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 :doc:`Ch15_FactorAnalysis_1`), only around half of the variance in the data was accounted for by the five factor model.

-Let’s go on to look at the factor loadings and the factor covariance estimates, shown in :numref:`fig-cfa4` and :numref:`fig-cfa5`.
-The *Z*-statistic and *p*-value for each of these parameters indicates they make a reasonable contribution to the model (i.e. they are not zero) so there doesn’t appear to be any reason to remove any of the specified variable-factor paths, or factor-factor correlations from the model.
+Let us go on to look at the factor loadings and the factor covariance estimates, shown in :numref:`fig-cfa4` and :numref:`fig-cfa5`.
+The *Z*-statistic and *p*-value for each of these parameters indicates they make a reasonable contribution to the model (i.e. they are not zero) so there does not appear to be any reason to remove any of the specified variable-factor paths, or factor-factor correlations from the model.
 Often the standardized estimates are easier to interpret, and these can be specified under the ``Estimates`` option.